hpi-schul-cloud/youtube-content-crawler/README.md

 ## TODOs
 - Simplify the config handling, which is the rest of an idea in another direction.
 - Using Promise instead of callback at certain points.
-~~- Find another place for the crawler logic, which is unhandy as a module.~~
+- ~~Find another place for the crawler logic, which is unhandy as a module.~~
 - Maybe stress testing for a bigger bunch of channels.
 - Maybe make sc_youtube a real npm module.